zqfang/zqfang.github.io/2020-04-29-stats-proba-pvalue/index.md

 $$ \text{Probalibility} = \frac{ \text{Number of outcomes of interest}} { \text{The total number of outcomes}}$$

-In `hypothesis testing`, p-values are numbers, between 0 and 1, that, how small does a p-value have to be before we are confident that interested A is different from B.

 Statquest: `P Values, clearly explained`